 Why are we going on about it?

-Tomorrow, Saturday Feb 11, is UN International Women and Girls in STEM day.
-The celebration started in 2015 to help promote the importance of diversity in the field.
-The day gives us the perfect op to push the need for a serious talk about the mass of women that leave STEM each year.
+It’s National Science Week, which gives us the perfect op to push the need for a serious talk about the mass of women that leave STEM each year.

 Why do we need all hands on deck?